Donkey Information and Links

-Why do we raise donkeys?
+Why do I raise donkeys

 There’s something about coming home from a long day to feed the donkeys.
 They have so much personality it’s easy to unwind just being in the barn with them.
 We love our horses, but the donkeys are very different in many ways.
 Of course they don’t eat and as much and are easier to clean up after.
 They also have an inquisitive attitude and a long memory!
 Actually, unlike what many people think they are easy to train and respond best to patience and kindness.
-We provide excellent care of our donkeys by providing quality grain and hay, worm them frequently, and trim their feet as needed.
-There’s nothing better than watching our herd playing donkey games in the evening.
+I provide excellent care of my donkeys by providing quality grain and hay, worm them frequently, and trim their feet as needed.
+There’s nothing better than watching the herd playing donkey games in the evening.
 They really are quite comical.

 Miniature Donkey Information